 As live streaming has taken on the primary role of communication and convergence in the local church, several iterations of progress have passed as milestones in our collective learning process.
 While typically churches started with just an iPhone and a single light, most have evolved through a series of production improvements focused on getting the image and sound consistently better.
 To that end, there have been thousands of new interfaces, mics, processors, lighting fixtures, video cameras and switchers installed during the pandemic.
-With this new equipment in hand, how do we best use it to create seamless, immersive, compelling events designed to draw people to Christ?
+With this new tech equipment in hand, how do we best use it to create seamless, immersive, compelling events designed to draw people to Christ?
 Here are some thoughts.

 The tech crew and speaking pastors have now become accustomed to serving in an empty room.
 What was once foreign now feels familiar: donning masks and lathering up on sanitizer, keeping our distance in the tech booth by relegating lighting to an area outside its confines, and using the Plexiglass drum shield panels as sneeze guards between camera positions.
 However, we now recognize maintaining interpersonal connectivity in these situations is difficult.
 To countermand the problem, at First Baptist Atlanta we set aside twenty minutes after rehearsal and before service to meet in the dining area where, though socially distanced and one per table, we can see and hear each other for a brief devotional.
 These few minutes of coming together remind us of our interdependence when creating content for services.